 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Sigma 20mm F1.4 DG HSM A is the longer of the two lenses at 130mm.
 The Sigma 28mm F1.4 DG HSM A with a length of 108mm, is 22mm shorter.
 Besides being longer, the Sigma 20mm F1.4 DG HSM A also has a larger diameter of 91mm compared to the Sigma 28mm F1.4 DG HSM A's 83mm diameter.

 Lens Mounts